uccidibuti/OZBCBitmap/README.md

 Each index is composed from L bitmaps.

-The index size rappresent the effective cost to save L bitmaps on disk.
+The index size rapresent the effective cost to save L bitmaps on disk.

 ![Alt text](./pictures/size_unsorted.jpg?raw=true "")